csitte/autocloseablelock/README.md

             }
         }

 When the scope is left, it is ensured that the lock will be released.
-Also if an optional condition was activated for the lock, waiting threads are signalled, so that they can continue.

 ## Try lock with timeout